-Background
+Enhancing an LEI/CICI Dataset with Additional Data to Monitor (Hidden) Network Risk Propagation

+Introduction and Objectives

 The United States financial market and economy has time and again revealed itself to be robust.
-The markets and economy quickly recovered from the dot com crash in 2000.
+The markets and economy quickly recovered from the collapse of Long Term Capital Management in 1998 and the dot com crash of 2000.
 The market barely responded to the loss of Drexel Burnham Lambert in 1990 and the losses that resulted in Kidder Peabody being sold in 1994.
-U.S. and international regulators have focused on the stability and integrity of each individual investment and commercial bank under the implicit assumption that the integrity of the system is maintained by regulating each bank as an independent entity.
-The current crisis, first revealed in 2007, and the ongoing global recession has revealed that the stability of the financial markets and the health of the economy requires a more thorough understanding of relationships among and between financial firms.
-The current economic crisis has made it clear that protecting the integrity of the financial markets requires a more thorough understanding of the interrelated financial and economic system.
-Protecting the system requires an understanding of the common risks to which multiple banks are exposed, the channels through which risk is transmitted, and the dynamics of contagion whereby by a failing institution threatens the stability of other firms.
+While this is reassuring, it must be noted that U.S. and international regulators have focused on assessing the stability and integrity of each individual investment and commercial bank under the implicit assumption that the integrity of the system is maintained by regulating each bank as an independent entity.
+The Great Recession of 2008 and the ongoing global/EU recession has revealed that the stability of financial markets and the health of the national and global economy requires a more thorough understanding of relationships among and between financial firms.
+There is a consensus that protecting the integrity of the financial markets requires a more thorough understanding of the complex and interrelated financial and economic eco-system(s).
+Protecting these eco-systems requires an understanding of the common risks to which multiple banks are exposed, the channels through which risk is transmitted, and the dynamics of contagion whereby by a failing institution threatens the stability of other firms.

 While there is considerable activity today in developing more sophisticated models of risk and in developing more advanced regulatory tools, all such work must be driven and informed by data.
 Unfortunately, the limitations of current financial cyber infrastructure severely restrict the availability of data, to market participants, regulators and researchers.
 These limitations commence with constraints on the data collection authority of regulators.
 They are exacerbated by the lack (or low acceptance) of ontologies and standards and protocols.
-Beyond these limitations is the inherent challenge of dealing with the complexity of financial information and sophisticated analytical needs.
+Beyond these limitations is the inherent challenge of dealing with the complexity of financial information and the sophisticated analytical needs of regulators and researchers.

-A first step for developing an understanding of systemic risk is to be able to label and identify all of the components of each major financial participant.
-The proposed Legal Entity (LEI) Identifier and it’s precursor the CFTC Interim Compliant Identifier (CICI) partially accomplishes this by mandating that each legal entity have a standardized 20 digit identifier code.
+A first step for developing an understanding of systemic risk is to be able to label and identify all of the component financial contracts, exposures and relationships of each major financial participant.
+The Legal Entity (LEI) Identifier, and its precursor the CFTC Interim Compliant Identifier (CICI), provides a mechanism to label participants.
+Under the assumption of a successful rollout and adoption of the CICI and the LEI, our research has two distinct, yet interrelated objectives.
+Our first objective is to formalize the workflow around the reporting of trades and additional regulatory reporting, with respect to a class of financial contracts and/or market(s).
+We will identify any data/information gaps and assess the quality of the information.
+Our second objective is to enhance a seed dataset of contracts, LEIs and CICIs, with additional information that is scraped/extracted from available public utilities and portals.
+We will develop the appropriate mechanisms for dataset enhancement and network and visual analytics for identifying and investigating hidden networks that have the potential for flow of risks in a systemic crisis.

+Background on CICI and LEI

+The proposed Legal Entity (LEI) Identifier and its precursor, the CFTC Interim Compliant Identifier (CICI), comprise an important first step in providing a standard to uniquely identify each participant and to (partially) capture relationships among participants.
 The CICI has been structured to satisfy ISO 17442.
-The 20 digit LEI code, when adopted, is expected to be identical to that of the CICI for those firms which received a CICI identifier.
+The 20 digit LEI code is expected to be identical to that of the CICI for those firms, which received a CICI identifier.